robertodhc/Red-Wine-Data-Analysis-by-R/README.md

 1. redWineAnalysis.html - The Final project report with codes and analysis

-2. redWineAnalysis.md - The viewable markdown file with plots.
+2. redWineAnalysis.md - The viewable markdown file with plots and without codes.

-3. redWineAnalysis.rmd - The viewable R markdown file without plots.
+3. redWineAnalysis.rmd - The viewable R markdown file with codes and without plots.

 4. references.txt - List of references.